SCHOLARSHIPS

 Can you tell me about the scholarship process?

-TMRF works directly with Tahoe Truckee Community Foundation (TTCF) and their Foundant Technologies software application.
+For students graduating from high school, TMRF works directly with Tahoe Truckee Community Foundation (TTCF) and their consolidated application process.
 The students complete one common online application for community scholarships.
+For adult education/training awards, award timing varies.
 The application process is the responsibility of the student.

-Once the scholarship application portal has been closed for submissions the scholarship committee meets and reviews all completed applications.
-Based on this initial review, the committee invites a select group to interview.
+Once the scholarship application portal or application timeline has been closed for submissions, the scholarship committee meets and reviews all completed applications.
+Based on this initial review, the committee may invite a select group of finalists to interview.
 In a speed dating like setting, interviewees spend five minutes with each committee member.
 After the interview process has concluded, the committee makes its final selections and assigns awards.

 How important are grades?

-Grades are important, to qualify candidates must have a 3.75 or greater GPA.
-However, there are other influencing factors the Tahoe Mountain Resorts Foundation Scholarship Committee selects recipients based on including:
+However, in addition to eligibility requirements around residency, there are other influencing factors the Tahoe Mountain Resorts Foundation Scholarship Committee selects recipients based on including:

 e) Individual interviews (if selected as a finalist).
 Finalists will be provided additional information to prepare for interviews.